Tr1alAndErr0r/Introduction_To_Artificial_Intelligence/Connect 4 AI/readme.md

-A connect 4 AI using mini-max and the following evaluaton function:
+A connect 4 AI using mini-max and the following evaluation function:

 Point criteria broke down as follows (assuming player 1 is the current program and player 2 is the opponent/naive player):
 A win by player 1: +512 points